surfedushare/search-portal/README.md

 So we've opted for a way to work around SURFConext when logging in during development.

 Simply login to the Django admin.
-Once logged in clicking the frontend login button will fetch an API token on Vue servers in development mode and "log you in"
+Once logged in clicking the frontend login button.
+This will fetch an API token on Vue servers in development mode and "log you in".
+From there on out there is no difference between the remote and local login.